 - paper towels

-- Add cool whip or spray shaving cream into medium sized bowls or one extra large casserole dish.
+- Add cool whip into medium sized bowls or one extra large casserole dish.
 (If you want to do a lot of individual colors, I recommend doing separate bowls.
 If you would like to do mixes of colors and tie-dye eggs, I recommend one large casserole dish.)

-- Very heavily drizzle food coloring onto cool whip/shaving cream (if using the icing food colors, I dropped the icing food coloring on top with a toothpick).
+- Very heavily drizzle food coloring onto cool whip (if using the icing food colors, I dropped the icing food coloring on top with a toothpick).

 - Swirl it with a knife or a straw leaving some white showing (watch the video above to see how I did mine).

-- Roll eggs into cool whip/shaving cream.
+- Roll eggs into cool whip.
 Let sit for 5 to 10 minutes (you can see the difference in dyeing times in the video).

 - Rinse eggs in a bowl of water and set on paper towels to dry.